ISrikaanth/CronParser/README.md

  - For days in a week short names are supported and SUN is treated as 1 and SAT is treated as 7
  - Short names can be used whithin months or days of weeks expression section and would be treated as their appropriate number
  - Supports multiple expression within each section seperated by comma and any repeated values will be made unique and sorted
+ - In case of multiple expressions within a section even if one expression is invalid whole section would be termed as invalid expression
  - Return Invalid expression error for any violation in the expression such as giving unsupported special characters, floating point numbers e.t.c

 ## Requirements